 “If there’s a book that you want to read, but it hasn’t been written yet, then you must write it.”Toni Morrison

-By day I am a communications manager at the Faculty of Arts, in the University of British Columbia.
-But on the weekends, I take pen to paper to work on a wide range of writing projects—from literary essays to long-form journalism.
+By day I am the Director of Communications at the Faculty of Arts, at the University of British Columbia.
+But on the weekends and evenings, I take pen to paper to work on a wide range of writing projects—from literary essays to long-form journalism.

 This anthology is a compilation of Ricepaper Magazine submissions—short stories, poetry, and nonfiction by writers of Asian descent from across the world.
 The theme which binds each piece is “belief,” a notion personal to each individual sharing a piece of themselves in their works.
 My essay “Between Word and Mouth” was published in this collection.